Can Nipple Stimulation Induce Labor And How To Perform It?

 In the initial stages of labor, the contractions are dull with a little discomfort.
 When you try any of the above methods, observe the contractions and try to time them.

 Ideally, the contractions should last about 40 to 60 seconds and repeat two to three times in ten minutes (13).
-If you feel the contractions are stronger and lasting longer or feel the baby dropping lower into the pelvic region, or the mucus plug is loosening, consult your doctor, midwife, or doula.
+If you feel the contractions are stronger and last longer, feel the baby dropping lower into the pelvic region, or the mucus plug loosening, consult your doctor, midwife, or doula.

 You may use nipple stimulation to induce labor in an uncomplicated full-term pregnancy.
 It needs to be performed cautiously using stimulation by hand or a breast pump to help release oxytocin.
 This hormone is responsible for inducing labor.
 Consuming pineapples, raspberry tea, or spicy food are said to aid labor onset but has no scientific evidence supporting its effectiveness.
 However, it is best to talk to a doctor or maternity expert before attempting to start uterine contractions.
 Further, have patience, take care of yourself, and avoid anxiety even if you are in the 40th week.